Programs

 OPGx-BEST1

-OPGx-BEST1 is being developed for bestrophin-1 (BEST1)-related inherited retinal diseases or bestrophinopathies, a form of macular degeneration found primarily in adults.
+OPGx-BEST1 is being developed for bestrophin-1 (BEST1)-related inherited retinal diseases or bestrophinopathies, a form of macular degeneration found primarily in adults, estimated to affect approximately one in 69,000 people in the U.S.

 Bestrophinopathy is characterized by retinal lesions, with symptoms including dimness of vision, metamorphopsia (distorted vision) or scotoma (blind spot).
 OPGx-BEST1 leverages an adeno-associated virus (AAV) vector to deliver a functional copy of the BEST1 gene to the retina so that bestrophin-1 protein is produced in retinal pigment epithelial (RPE) cells.
 This gene therapy approach aims to restore normal function of the RPE cells such that they can provide proper support to photoreceptors, the cells that detect light.